Knocked Up: Plot

-Ambitious Los Angeles reporter Alison Scott has just been given an on-air role with E! and lives in the guest house of her sister Debbie's family.
-Ben Stone is an immature and wise-cracking Canadian slacker who lives off injury compensation funds and sparsely works on a celebrity porn website with his stoner roommates.
+Ambitious Los Angeles reporter Alison Scott lives with her sister Debbie and her family and has just been promoted to an on-air role with E!.
+Ben Stone is an immature and wisecracking Jewish Canadian slacker who lives off injury compensation funds and sparsely works on a celebrity pornographic website with his stoner roommates.
 While celebrating her promotion, Alison meets Ben at a local nightclub.
-After a night of heavy drinking, Ben and Alison have sex in bed.
-The following morning, they learn over breakfast that they have nothing in common so go their separate ways.
+After a night of heavy drinking, Ben and Alison have a one-night stand, and due to a miscommunication, Ben does not wear a condom.
+The following morning, they learn over breakfast that they have nothing in common, so they go their separate ways, leaving Ben disappointed.

-Eight weeks later, when Alison experiences morning sickness while interviewing James Franco, she realizes she could be pregnant.
-After taking multiple pregnancy tests, she is shocked to find out she is pregnant.
+Eight weeks later, Alison experiences morning sickness while interviewing James Franco, and she realizes she could be pregnant.
+She takes multiple pregnancy tests and is shocked to discover that she is pregnant.
 She contacts Ben for the first time since their one-night stand to tell him.
 Although abrasive at first, he says he will support her.
-Although he is still unsure about being a parent, his father is overjoyed.
+While Ben is still unsure about being a parent, his father is overjoyed.
 Alison's mother tries to persuade her to have an abortion, but she decides to keep the child.

-Later, Alison and Ben decide to give the relationship a chance.
-The couple's efforts include Ben making a marriage proposal with an empty ring box, promising to get her a ring someday.
+After getting to know one another more, Alison and Ben decide to give the relationship a chance.
+They become closer and prepare for their baby to arrive.
+Ben proposes with an empty ring box and promises to get Alison a ring someday.
 Alison thinks it is too early to think about marriage, as she is more concerned with hiding the pregnancy from her bosses, fearing they will fire her if they find out.
-After a positive beginning, tempers flare in the relationship.

-Alison is increasingly worried about Ben's lack of support and understanding, and has doubts about their relationship's longevity.
-These thoughts are due to her sister's loveless marriage.
+Alison increasingly worries about Ben's lack of support and understanding, and doubts about their relationship's longevity.
+These thoughts are due to Debbie's loveless marriage.
 Debbie's husband, Pete, works as a talent scout for rock bands, but leaves at strange hours in the night, making her suspect he is having an affair.
-Upon investigating, she learns that he is actually part of a fantasy baseball draft, and that he has been doing other activities such as going to the movies on his own, which he explains he does to be free from Debbie's manipulative manner.
+Upon investigating, she learns that he is part of a fantasy baseball draft and has been doing other activities such as going to the movies on his own, which he explains he does to be free from Debbie's manipulative manner.